Go To

 History

 The Fastenal story began in 1967 with the opening of the first store in Winona, MN, by Bob Kierlin.
 The concept for Fastenal Company originated from Bob's idea to produce a vending machine that would provide nuts and bolts to customers.
+He pooled together $30,000 with four friends and opened the first Fastenal store with 1,000 square feet of space.
 After surviving the typical struggles of a startup business during the first few years, Fastenal found its niche and took off.
 Since going public in 1987 with 50 stores and $30 million in sales, Fastenal has grown to over 2,000+ stores and $1.8 billion in annual sales.